 All results available to date show drinking water supplied by Hunter Water is safe to drink.

-Water will continue to include PFOS/PFOA results in our monthly water quality report.
+Hunter Water includes PFAS results in our monthly water quality report.

 Although Grahamstown Dam is only a few kilometres away from the RAAF Base Williamtown, the source of a local PFAS contamination plume, it impossible for water to enter Grahamstown Dam from the RAAF Base due to the direction of surface and groundwater flows in the area.
 Water would need to flow uphill to enter the dam, even in wet conditions.
 This assessment is based on decades of ongoing hydrological testing and modelling.